kmkingdon/collaborating-kyle-and-kevin/readme.md

 You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that generates a sum.

+### Task 6: Kevin
+You should create a new CSS file.
+Link to it from one of your HTML files.